When can I participate in the plan?

 Since the plan is based on a match system, only full percentages are able to be entered as elections.

-Am I required to contribute 6% or can I elect for a lower contribution?
+Am I required to contribute six percent, or can I elect for a lower contribution?

-If you are an eligible employee, the university will match your contributions dollar for dollar up to 6%.
-So you will receive the maximum benefit from the university should you contribute 6%.
+If you are an eligible employee, the University will match your contributions dollar for dollar up to a maximum of six percent.
 However, you are not required to contribute that much in order to participate.
-You can contribute as little as 1% per pay and still receive a match and university contribution.
-Because the new plan is based on a match system, contributions must be entered as percentages.
+You can contribute as little as one percent per pay and still receive a match and University contribution.
+Example: John Doe is 53, and he contributes two percent pre-tax.
+He will have another two-percent employer match plus five-percent basic contribution for a total of nine percent of his pay deposited into his account each payroll.

 I have a dollar amount in mind that I want to contribute but I am not sure how to factor that into a percentage for my election.
 How can I do this?